Introduction

 Definition of Vinyl and PVC

-PVC (Polyvinyl Chloride) is one specific type of vinyl.
-It is created through the polymerization of vinyl chloride monomers.
-This chemical process results in a durable plastic that can be used in various applications, from construction to everyday household items.
+PVC (Polyvinyl Chloride) is a specific type of vinyl made by combining vinyl chloride monomers.
+This process creates a strong plastic that can be used for many things, from building materials to everyday household items.

-Composition: Ethane vs. Polymerization
+Composition: Ethylene vs. Polymerization

 Vinyl as a General Term for Synthetic Plastics